59de44955ebd/twitter-to-bsky/README.md

-# twitter-to-bsky - crosspost from Twitter to Bluesky
+# twitter-to-bsky - crosspost from Twitter/X to Bluesky

-twitter-to-bsky is a [userscript](https://en.wikipedia.org/wiki/Userscript) written for [Violentmonkey](https://violentmonkey.github.io/get-it/) running in Desktop browsers (Chrome/Firefox/Edge).
+twitter-to-bsky is a [userscript](https://en.wikipedia.org/wiki/Userscript) written for [Violentmonkey](https://violentmonkey.github.io/get-it/) running in desktop web browsers (Chrome/Firefox/Edge).

 It allows to automatically crosspost to [Bluesky](https://bsky.app/) when writing posts in the [Twitter/X](https://twitter.com/) web application in a desktop browser.